tra38/Prolefeed/README.md

 Though the algorithm is simple, it is applicable to many situations:

-- Easily create 'evocative' fiction literature that avoids plot in favor of description and theme
+- Easily create 'evocative' fiction that avoids plot in favor of description and theme

 - Repackage your existing content into a coherent and organized blog post (surrounded by bookends).